Freelancer.com is a site that’s known for cheap freelancers who earn peanuts.

 - Never write an unpaid sample.
 The client will simply disappear with it.

-Freelancer.com is a great and famous site.
-There are a lot of dollars to be made.
-It is mostly great for beginners who should later graduate to other better paying sites such as Elance and Fiverr.
+Freelancer.com is a low paying, but famous site.
+But still when used well, there are a lot of dollars to be made.
+It is mostly great for beginners who should later graduate to other better paying sites such as Upwork and Fiverr.
 You can then come back as a client since freelancing, like most businesses, may not be as lucrative without outsourcing.

-Therefore, whether you’re a new or seasoned Freelancer, sign up with Freelancer.com and start making that extra cash either as a client or an employee.
+Therefore, if you’re a new Freelancer, sign up with Freelancer.com and start making that extra cash either as a client or an employee.

 See you on the comments!